mariusz-schimke/GiGraph/README.md

 ### Multicolor and multiline edges

-By default, an edge is visualized as a single spline in one color.
+By default, an edge is visualized as a single spline.
 There are two other variants available, however:

 - a single spline with segments in specified colors,
 - multiple parallel splines in specified colors.

-Consider the following example.
+Consider the following example:

 ```c#
 graph.Edges.Add("Foo", "Bar", edge =>